 In addition, there are numerous people working from home and working in desk jobs that are using under desk bikes too.

 In my own personal experience, after I had surgery to repair my torn ACL in my left knee, one of the best things I did was to use a bike to rebuild the range of motion needed to function normally.

 For those of you who are like me and need to keep moving for these kinds of reasons, a desk bike might be a perfect fit for you to stay mobile and moving during the times you’d otherwise be sedentary sitting at your desk.

 Desk bikes can work really well with adjustable height desks

 You have to sit in a weird position to actually use the desk bike.

-Otherwise, your knees can crash into the underside of the desk.
+Otherwise, your knees will crash into the underside of the desk.